deepaksood619/deepaksood619.github.io/docs/mathematics/probability/normal-distributions.md

 2. Symmetrical -left and right halves are mirror images

-3. Bell-shaped-maximumheight(mode)atthemean
+3. Bell-shaped-maximum height (mode) at the mean

-4. Mean, Mode, andMedianarealllocatedinthecenter
+4. Mean, Mode, and Median are all located in the center

 5. Asymptotic
 <https://en.wikipedia.org/wiki/Normal_distribution>